 There are two types of gain compensation that can be used to mitigate potential gain sharing issues: console gain compensation and local gain compensation (also known as constant gain).

-With a console gain compensation scheme, one console is designated as the master control of the stage box inputs and the other is designated as the slave.
-The master console remotely controls the level of the stage box mic preamp over the audio network.
-When the stage box receives the gain change command from the master mixer, it makes the change, then sends a message to the slave mixer to compensate for the gain change using the slave mixer’s digital gain.
+With a console gain compensation scheme, one console is designated as the primary controller of the stage box inputs and the other is designated as the secondary.
+The primary console remotely controls the level of the stage box mic preamp over the audio network.
+When the stage box receives the gain change command from the primary mixer, it makes the change, then sends a message to the secondary mixer to compensate for the gain change using the secondary mixer’s digital gain.

 While this works for smaller systems, when more than two digital mixers are sharing a networked stage box, this scheme is no longer practical.

-Once Gain Compensation is engaged, the Master mixer can adjust the gain of each NSB preamp +/- 15 dB before the change will be heard locally on any mixer receiving the Gain Compensated stream.
-When using a StudioLive Series III console as the master preamp controller for your NSB-series stage box, select the non-Gain Compensated streams for your inputs.
-Once you have optimized the analog input gain for your NSB-series stage box from the master mixer, enable Gain Compensation to provide every mixer listening to the gain compensated stream with local digital gain.
+Once Gain Compensation is engaged, the primary mixer can adjust the gain of each NSB preamp +/- 15 dB before the change will be heard locally on any mixer receiving the Gain Compensated stream.
+When using a StudioLive Series III console as the primary preamp controller for your NSB-series stage box, select the non-Gain Compensated streams for your inputs.
+Once you have optimized the analog input gain for your NSB-series stage box from the primary mixer, enable Gain Compensation to provide every mixer listening to the gain compensated stream with local digital gain.